smart-data-models/dataModel.ParksAndGardens/Garden/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`:   - `areaServed`:   - `category`:   - `color`: The color of the product.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateLastWatering`:   - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `image`: An image of the item.  - `location`:   - `name`: The name of this item.  - `nextWateringDeadline`:   - `openingHours`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refRecord`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `style`:   - `type`: NGSI Entity type
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`: Annotations about the item  - `areaServed`: Higher level area to which the garden belongs to.
+It can be used to group gardens per responsible, district, neighbourhood, etc  - `category`: Garden's category.
+Enum:'public, private, botanical, castle, community, monastery, residential, fencedOff'.
+Or any other value needed by an application.  - `color`: The color of the product  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+This will usually be allocated by the storage platform.  - `dateLastWatering`: Timestamp which corresponds to the last watering of this garden  - `dateModified`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `image`: An image of the item  - `location`:   - `name`: The name of this item.  - `nextWateringDeadline`: Deadline for next watering operation to be done on this garden  - `openingHours`: Opening hours of this garden  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refRecord`: List of records which contain measurements related to this garden  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `style`: Enum:'public, english, french, chinese, japanese, zen, rosarium, herb_garden, kitchen'.
+Garden's style.  - `type`: NGSI Entity Type: It has to be Garden
 Required properties
 - `id`  - `location`  - `name`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)